Dan Dakich

 Daniel John Dakich (born August 17, 1962) is an American basketball sportscaster.
-He is a former player, assistant coach, interim head coach for the Indiana University Hoosiers former head coach at Bowling Green State University and a member of the Indiana Basketball Hall Of Fame.
+He is a former player, assistant coach, interim head coach for the Indiana University Hoosiers, former head coach at Bowling Green State University and a member of the Indiana Basketball Hall Of Fame.
 He currently is the host of Don't @ Me on Fox Sports OutKick.

 Playing career

 Dakich attended Andrean High School in Merrillville, Indiana.
-He elected to play basketball for Indiana under coach Bob Knight from 1981 to 1985.
-He was a team captain during his junior and senior seasons and the Hoosiers finished with an 84–39 record during his career.
-As a player, he helped Indiana win one Big Ten title (during the 1982–83 season), earn three NCAA Tournament berths and finish as the NIT runner-up his senior season.
-As a junior, he was named All-Tournament at the Indiana Classic and as a senior he earned similar accolades at the Hoosier Classic.
+He played basketball for Indiana under coach Bob Knight from 1981 to 1985, serving as a team captain during his junior and senior years.

-Dakich is remembered for his defensive effort against Michael Jordan in Indiana's upset of No. 1 ranked North Carolina in the 1984 East Regional semifinal of the NCAA tournament.
-It was Dakich's sixth start of the year, but Knight assigned him to guard Jordan the afternoon of the game.
-Knight told him, "Just don't let him dunk on you.
-That will embarrass you and me both."
-Dakich commented, "I went back to my room and threw up."
-Dakich held Jordan to 13 points (6.6 below his season average) in Indiana's 72–68 victory.

 Coaching career

 Assistant coach

-Dakich was first a graduate assistant coach at Indiana under Bob Knight from 1985 to 1987 and then an assistant coach at Indiana from 1987 to 1997.

-Dakich was the academic monitor on the Indiana basketball staff his last seven years and, under his guidance, every four-year player on the program graduated.
-He also assisted in the development of six All-Americas and three national Player of the Year candidates, including 1993 Player of the Year Calbert Cheaney.
+Dakich a graduate assistant coach at Indiana under Bob Knight from 1985 to 1987 and then an assistant coach from 1987 to 1997.
+Dakich assisted in the development of six All-Americans and three national Player of the Year candidates, including 1993 Player of the Year Calbert Cheaney.